cseanburns/personal_knowledge_mgmt/src/4b-database-information-retrieval.md

 they provide greater control over the search process.
-The main disadvantage is that they are a bit complicated to use well, there are many databases to choose from (and find), each has their own user interface, and they are often only accessible via a library.
+The main disadvantage is that they are a bit complicated to use well, there are many databases to choose from (and find), they have their own user interfaces, and they are often only accessible via a library.

 > Many databases are only accessible via a library